antirez/disque/README.md

 Disque **automatically re-queue messages that are not acknowledged** as already processed by consumers, after a message-specific retry time.

 Disque queues only provide **weak ordering**.
 Each queue sorts messages based on the wall clock of the local node where the message was created (plus an incremental counter for messages created in the same millisecond), so messages created in the same node are normally delivered in the same order they were created.
 This property is weak because is violated in different cases: when messages are re-issued because not acknowledged, because of nodes local clock drifts, and when messages are moved to other nodes for load balancing.
 However it means that normally messages are not delivered in random order and usually messages created first are delivered first.

+Since Disque does not provide strict FIFO semantics, technically speaking it should not be called a *message queue*, and is better identified as a message broker.
+However I believe that at this point in the IT industry a *message queue* is often more lightly used to identify a generic broker that may or may not be able to guarantee order in all the cases.

 Disque provides the user with fine-grainde control for each job **using three time related parameters**, and one replication parameter.
 For each job, the user can control:
 1. The replication factor (how many nodes have a copy).